of Cutting Knives

 What happens as the product passes through the tenderizing head?

 As the meat passes through the tenderizing head, the knives make uniform, shallow incisions in the muscle fibers.
-For example, BAK Food Equipment’s TM and TN Series tenderizers feature between 224 and 1,026 cutting knives, ensuring thorough and even coverage.
-The magnetic tenderizing head, available in the TM Series, is specifically designed to handle both boneless and bone-in products safely, preventing bone damage while still effectively tenderizing the meat.
-This step is crucial for maintaining product integrity, especially for cuts like pork chops and chicken thighs.
+For example, BAK Food Equipment’s TN Series tenderizers feature between 833 and 1,026 cutting knives, ensuring thorough and even coverage.

 How do knives alter muscle fibers to improve tenderness and absorption?